meghanmartin995/Portfolio_React/src/projects/4malpensatina/malpensatina.md

 doc:  "Design + Code"
 challenge: "How could I redesign a website for a Tuscan farmhouse to showcase its beauty for future guests?"
 text: "Informational website for tuscan farmhouse"
 process: "This website was inspired by the St. Regus Venice website.
 Below are the Figma mockups of both mobile and desktop that were approved by the client before development.
 I learned a lot about website performance to get the final loading speed to 3s.
-This is why for my portfolio I decided to build with Gatbsy."
+This is why for my portfolio I decided to build with Gatbsy which as a framework has much faster performance."
 result: "The website is an informational website highlighting the beauty of a farmhouse in Tuscany, Italy.
 It includes essential logistics and downloads for the guest experience.
 I created custom graphic design to give the website a unique and warm feel.
 I also designed a 15 page welcome packet to send to guests upon booking with all details about the house and area."
 image: ./bgmalp.png
 image1: ./researchm.png